asdat3/Huntwithaim/README.md

 * Spectating alarm
 * FPS
 * Auto SystemGlobalEnvironment offset detection (thanks [@spookykokojunge](https://github.com/spookykokojunge))
+* Crosshair rendering
+* Overlay mode
+  * Prevent recording

+### Overlay mode
+If you have single pc setup, you should enable this mode in the settings.
+Cheat will draw on top of everything.
+Also, only in this mode transparency is supported (with fuser transparency is impossible).
+Also works in fullscreen mode, tho it will switch to desctop if clicked in the menu (because it's different window).

 ### Player ESP
 Chams are recommended to write after teammates are no longer tagged as enemy players or after raid starts.